developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/advanced/index.md

 <br>

 ### Import a Config File
 DataWedge can accept settings created on another device and distributed throughout an enterprise by importing a DataWedge Configuration file.
-This file contains Profiles, Plug-ins and other DataWedge settings stored on the device.
+This file contains Profiles, Plug-ins and all DataWedge settings, including its status (enabled/disabled), logging and other configurable parameters.

 The DataWedge configuration file is always named `datawedge.db`.